leharris3/comp-562-final-project/README.md

 # Real-Time Wildfire Detection with MobileNet
 ***

-Certainly!
-Crafting a README for your GitHub repository is an excellent way to showcase your project.
-A well-written README effectively communicates what your project does, how it works, and how others can use or contribute to it.
-Here's a simple yet comprehensive template for your real-time fire detection system using a fine-tuned MobileNet model:

----

 ## Overview
 This project presents a real-time fire detection system developed for a machine learning class.
 We implement a fine-tuned MobileNet model, optimized for efficient on-device vision applications.
 We provide a lightweight yet accurate solution for identifying fires in real-time video feeds, which could be crucial for early fire detection and prevention measures.